cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 <!--Policy: MS.TEAMS.2.3v2; Criticality: SHOULD -->
 - _Rationale:_ Contact with unmanaged users can pose the risk of data leakage and other security threats.
 This policy provides protection by disabling internal user access to unmanaged users.
 - _Last modified:_ April 2026
-- _Note:_ This policy is not applicable to Government Community Cloud (GCC), GCC High, and Department of Defense (DoD) tenants.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ CM-7, SC-7(10)(a)
 - _MITRE ATT&CK TTP Mapping:_
   - [T1204: User Execution](https://attack.mitre.org/techniques/T1204/)